-2 For all processes except corn ethanol and FAME biodiesel, annual capacity refers to the capacity of one plant as defined in the Liquid Fuels Market Module of NEMS.
+2For all processes except corn ethanol and FAME biodiesel, annual capacity refers to the capacity of one plant as defined in the Liquid Fuels Market Module of NEMS.
 For corn ethanol and FAME biodiesel, annual capacity is the most common plant size as of 2013.
+Capacity amounts provided on an output basis.